fgui/fgui.github.io/clojure/mount.md

 (mount/start-with {#'app.db/conn test-conn'})
 ```

-Posts about component and mount:
+## Posts about component and mount

 From creator (Anatoly Polinsky - tolitius) of mount:
 [No Ceremony](https://www.dotkam.com/2016/11/21/no-ceremony/)